rlsu9/Open-Sora-Plan/launch.md

 # Launch the job, need to do wandb login before launch to see the report
 wandb login
 git checkout dist_version

+# adjust the deepspeed config marked in following sh file for dist training and launch.
 bash osp_lmcm_x.sh